 Overview of International Application Process

 The procedure through which an international patent application under the Patent Cooperation Treaty proceeds from the filing of the application to the granting of a patent (or the refusal thereof) comprises two main stages, commonly referred to as the “international phase” and the “national phase” (or “regional phase” when an international application comes before a regional body rather than a national one).
-As indicated in paragraph 1.01, a major change to processing international applications is that the International Searching Authority rather than the International Preliminary Examining Authority establishes a first written opinion (under PCT Rule 43bis), thus combining the international search and international preliminary procedures to a much greater extent than before.
-The following paragraphs 1.10, and 1.11, and the flowchart of typical international application processing that has been provided at the end of this chapter provide a brief overview of the international phase, with a complete explanation provided in Parts 2 through 8 of the Guidelines.
+The following paragraphs 1.10, and 1.11, and the flowchart of typical international application processing that has been provided at the end of this chapter, provide a brief overview of the international phase, with a complete explanation provided in parts II to VIII of the Guidelines.

 The International Phase